pat/blog/_posts/2025-05-06-saml-ruby-service-provider.markdown

 *This post is part of the broader series around [SAML and Ruby](/2025/05/11/saml-ruby-collection.html).*

-If you're building a Rails site that needs to act as a SAML service provider, you've got two key options: you can use a third-party service to manage the integration with identity providers, or you can build out the logic yourself.
+If you're building a Rails site that needs to act as a SAML service provider, you've got two key options: you can use a third party service to manage the integration with identity providers, or you can build out the logic yourself.

-There are a great many third-party services to consider, including Auth0, Shibboleth, Firebase, Kinde, KeyCloak, and FusionAuth.
+There are a great many third party services to consider, including Auth0, Shibboleth, Firebase, Kinde, KeyCloak, and FusionAuth.
 Some of these are closed-source paid services, others are open source - often with a paid option for managed hosting.
 There's value in these options, so you may want to investigate further.

 However, building support directly in your Ruby or Rails app isn't actually as daunting as I first feared - and as a bonus, it lets you retain control of the customer/user data, rather than being beholden to the limitations and terms of a separate service.